upsidedownlabs/upsidedownlabs.github.io/_sources/hardware/bioamp/neuro-play-ground-lite/index.rst

 .. note::

     Each of these projects runs on the ``BLE firmware``, which you can flash using the following flasher tools:

     - We recommend using :ref:`NPG Lite Flasher <npg-lite-flasher-uploading-firmware>` for flashing BLE Firmware.
     - Alternatively, you can use `Arduino IDE <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_ to manually upload the firmware.
+    - It is recommended to use ESP32 version ``3.2.0`` to ensure error free operations.

 .. card:: 1.
 Make Muscular Music